Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 Phishing attempts to play on people's emotions and get them to perform desired actions through social engineering strategies.
 The criminals can steal information from computers and databases; social engineering is a very effective way of manipulating people.

 If the recipient clicks on the link in a fake email, they are taken to a fake website where they have to enter their details.
-Attachments in phishing emails typically contain malware which is installed on the recipient's computer.
+Attachments in phishing emails typically contain malware which is then installed on the recipient's computer.

 8. Wi-Fi hacking